laurenraddatz/Raddatz_Zarekani_CSCI2270_FInalProject/README.md

 This program has no third-party dependencies.

 # System Requirements
-This program will run with any operating system, but requires the use of C++11 or higher.
+This program will run with Windows, Mac, or Linux operating systems, but requires the use of C++11 or higher.

 # Group Members
 Lauren Raddatz and Mehdi Zarekani